DurandBastien/Search-Engine-LATimes/README.md

 ## Tests

 We have experimented different methods to improve our search engine for disjounctive queries.
 You will find our consistency and performance tests in the test.ipynb file.
-You should be able to run the tests if you have all the configuration files as provided.
+You should be able to run the tests if you set a proper dataset path in the notebook and you have all the configuration files as provided.

 ## Iterations
 Finally, details of our working process and the sequential updates we made to build the framework are detailed in the following sections.